Subhan-code/Subhan-code/README.md

 # Hi, I’m Subhan 👋

-I’m a **BTech Computer Science student** who enjoys turning ideas into clean, interactive digital experiences.
+I’m a **CS student** who enjoys turning ideas into clean, interactive digital experiences.
 I work at the intersection of **design and development**, where visuals meet logic and performance.

 I like building things that feel smooth, intentional, and useful — whether that’s a frontend interface, a full-stack feature, or a small experiment to learn something new.